 - Storage: 512GB NVMe SSD

 The Xbox Series S packs a lot of power for such a small box.
-The console will target a resolution of 1440p instead of native 4K, but it’s still capable of 120 fps gaming.
+The console targets a resolution of 1440p instead of native 4K (some games do support native 4K, though), and is capable of 120fps gaming.
 It has an almost identical CPU to the Xbox Series X, but the GPU is considerably less powerful, and it comes with 10GB of GDDR6 RAM instead of 16GB.

 The storage of both consoles can be expanded, however.
 Microsoft is selling a 1TB proprietary expansion card that plugs into the back of the console.
 Xbox One games can also be stored on a standard external hard drive to help free up space.